The Main Event

 Can I display or hang any promotional materials at The Autonomous event?

 As a general rule, The Autonomous does not allow any product promotion.
-This conference aims to bring together the autonomous mobility ecosystem to exchange and align on relevant safety subjects and work on Global Reference Solutions from Architecture, Security, AI, and Regulation standpoint.
+This conference serves as a platform to unite the autonomous mobility ecosystem, fostering discussions and consensus on crucial safety topics.
+Our focus extends to developing reference solutions from perspectives such as Architecture, Security, AI, and Regulation.

 Whom can I contact if I have technical problems while booking my ticket?